bkahlert/kill-zscaler/README.md

+*Instructions on [how to share the connection of a Zscaler installed in a virtual machine](#sharing-zscaler) can be found below.*

 # Killing Zscaler on macOS

 Zscaler can be annoying if you're trying to stop it.
 Despite have administrative rights, usually it asks for a password.